 PURDEY LADIES' COURSE

 Our Purdey Ladies’ Course is the perfect way for ladies with busy lifestyles to get into shooting.
 Join us for three one hour lessons, booked at your convenience.
 The lessons include cartridges and clays.
-You will be then invited to join us and all the other Purdey Ladies to a friendly competition, followed by a Champagne reception, where the winner receives a Purdey Shooting Suit and the three runner ups are invited on one of our simulated days.
+You will be then invited to join us and all the other Purdey Ladies in a friendly competition, followed by a champagne reception.
+The winner receives a Purdey Shooting Suit, and the three runners-up are invited on one of our simulated days.

-Lessons are available to be booked on weekdays and Saturdays.
+Lessons can be booked on weekdays and Saturdays.

 PURDEY YOUNG SHOTS

-A specially designed course for 10 – 17 year olds – providing the perfect introduction into shooting, teaching safety and etiquette and the skills to use a shotgun, rifle and air-rifle.
-The course is run during the holidays and half terms at either of our grounds in West London or West Oxfordshire.
+A specially designed course for those aged 10 – 17.
+This provides the perfect introduction to shooting and covers safety, etiquette, and the skills to use a shotgun, rifle, and air-rifle.
+The course is run during the holidays and half-terms at our grounds in West London.

 PURDEY GROUSE COURSE

 The course will cover an explanation of shooting safety, different butts and butt sticks, flankers, beaters, picker-ups and grouse moor dangers.
-Also covered will be how to shoot grouse, both driven and walked up, along with double gunning and loading.
-How a day is run, what to wear and grouse shooting etiquette will also form an integral part of the course.
+We also cover how to shoot grouse, both driven and walked up, along with double gunning and loading.
+How a day is run, what to wear, and grouse shooting etiquette will also form an integral part of the course.

 How to get there